fred-corp/Ecosystem_PO3L_ECAM/ecosystemExampleFiles/reference.md

- "defaultContactRadius" : int r,  # Contact radius for everyone "defaultRootRadius" : int r,     # Root spread radius for everyone "defaultSeedRadius" : int r,     # Seed spread radius for everyone "startRandom" : bool s,          # Start the simulation with a random amount of lifes (must specify lifeforms in lifeDefaults)
+ "defaultContactRadius" : int r,  # Contact radius for everyone "defaultRootRadius" : int r,     # Root spread radius for everyone "defaultSeedRadius" : int r,     # Seed spread radius for everyone "startRandom" : bool s,          # Start the simulation with a random amount of lifes (must specify lifeforms in lifeDefaults) [not implemented yet]
  "keepHistory" : bool k,          # Wether all the rounds should be kept stored in the json or only the last "genders" : [str x, ...],        # List of genders "types" : [str t, ...],          # List of types of entities (for example carnivore, herbivore, plant, meat, organic waste)